Grow Colorful and Edible Ornamental Flowering Kale

-Plant ornamental kale to add beauty to your winter garden.
-Yes, you can eat it, too!
+Plant ornamental flowering kale to add beauty to your fall and winter garden.
+Yes, you can eat these vegetable plants, too!

-Ornamental kale are available at most nurseries and should be purchased in 1-gallon containers when possible since they do not grow much after being planted from smaller containers.
+Ornamental kale plants are also available at most nurseries in late summer and early fall; purchase them in in 1-gallon containers when possible since this veggie does not grow much after being planted from smaller containers.

 “My sister, Joanne Bentoske, of St. Clair, grew this flowering kale (above) from seed and was delighted when the plant was still vibrant in late November,” says Sharon Simas of West Branch, Michigan.

 Discover the best fall flowers to grow (that aren’t mums).

 Yes, you can eat this type of kale.
 The colorful part of the kale is not a flower, but rather foliage and it is edible.
 However, it is most often used as an annual ornamental groundcover, and in containers.